-Visa on arrival works for air travel only which means you are allowed to pick up your visa at any of the three airports: Hanoi Airport, Danang Airport and Tan Son Nhat Airport (in Ho Chi Minh City).
+Visa on arrival works for air travel only which means you are allowed to pick up your visa at any of the five airports: Hanoi Airport, Hai Phong Airport, Danang Airport, Nha Trang Airport and Tan Son Nhat Airport (in Ho Chi Minh City).
 This is a legitimate process and your visa is issued by the Vietnamese Immigration Department.

 The Vietnamese government officially announced that Vietnam provided visa-on-arrivals at international airports for all international travelers.

 The “Visa approval letter” is a letter issued by the Vietnamese Immigration Department that allows you to enter and exit Vietnam for a given time period.
-With the approval letter, you can pick up your visa upon arrival at one of the three international airports in Vietnam (Hanoi, Ho Chi Minh City and Da Nang).
+With the approval letter, you can pick up your visa upon arrival at one of the five international airports in Vietnam (Hanoi, Hai Phong, Da Nang, Nha Trang and Ho Chi Minh City).

 At the airport, the corresponding authority will verify the details on the approval letter based on your passport and travel documents.
 As long as you make sure you input the correct details when applying, you will surely be granted entry upon arrival in Vietnam with the approval letter.
 However, it is strongly advised that you read our website and follow all the instructions carefully to avoid problems or delays at the airport.

-4. Are there any exceptions with visa on arrival?
+4. Are there any exceptions with visa on arrival for Vietnam?

 Yes, visa on arrival is NOT VALID for OVERLAND ENTRY.
-The three international airports in Vietnam that you can receive your visa stamp with the approval letter are: Noi Bai International Airport (Hanoi), Tan Son Nhat International Airport (Ho Chi Minh City) and Danang Airport (Da Nang).
+The five international airports in Vietnam that you can receive your visa stamp with the approval letter are: Noi Bai International Airport (Hanoi), Cat Bi International Airport (Hai Phong), Danang International Airport (Da Nang), Cam Ranh Airport (Nha Trang) and Tan Son Nhat International Airport (Ho Chi Minh City).